ReDI-School/intermediate-java/lesson14/index.md

 Definition:
 > A checked exception is a type of exception that must be either caught or declared in the method in which it is thrown.

+The purpose of it is to force the developer to consider **expected** cases they might not be aware of.

 Example: FileNotFoundException is a checked exception.
 The following code will not compile as we either need to handle the exception or declare it in the method.
 ```java
   void readFile(String fileName) {